Lecturer, Nonprofit Management; Head of US and Managing Director, Yamba Malawi

-Kim McCall has spent nearly 25 years leading nonprofits to scale impact, grow revenue, innovate programs, develop teams, and build equity.
-She currently also serves as a Lecturer at Columbia University's M.S.
+Kim McCall is a passionate nonprofit leader with over 25 years of experience scaling impact, growing revenue, innovating programs, developing teams, and building equity.
+She serves as a Lecturer at Columbia University's M.S.
 Nonprofit Management program.

-As chief executive officer of her namesake consultancy, McCall helps organizations diversify funding strategies and sources, elevate brand equity and lifelong affinity, manage remote teams and work, create inclusive cultures and boards, and expand programs and systems with technology.
+As the founder and CEO of her namesake consultancy, McCall partners with organizations to diversify funding strategies and sources, elevate brand equity and lifelong affinity, manage remote teams and work, create inclusive cultures and boards, and expand programs and systems with technology.

-Previously, McCall led a 50% network increase to 131 university chapters at summer camp provider Kesem as chief executive officer.
-She also championed 10x impact expansion to 250 schools at recess champion Playworks as executive director.
-And, she drove 500% revenue growth in nine countries at international school builder Happy Hearts Fund as chief developer.
-Her early career is marked by fund and brand raising successes at Coalition for the Homeless, Multiple Myeloma Research Foundation, American Heart Association, and American Cancer Society.
+McCall has a successful track record of leading organizations to growth and impact.
+As the former CEO of Kesem, she spearheaded a 50% network increase to 131 university chapters.
+During her tenure as Executive Director at Playworks, she championed a 10x impact expansion to 250 schools.
+And at Happy Hearts Fund, she drove a staggering 500% revenue growth in nine countries as Chief Developer.
+Her early career is marked by fund and brand-raising successes at Coalition for the Homeless, Multiple Myeloma Research Foundation, American Heart Association, and American Cancer Society.

-McCalll received her Master of Public Policy with an emphasis in nonprofit management from Georgetown University, and is a Ph.D. student in global leadership and change at Pepperdine University.
+McCall holds a Master of Public Policy with an emphasis in nonprofit management from Georgetown University and is pursuing her Ph.D. in global leadership and change at Pepperdine University.

 MPP -- Georgetown University